Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Renamed LootUtils to GameUtils to better reflect the purpose of these files
 - Fixed damage sound effect playing if player shielded a Turret's shot and took no damage
 - Cleaned up Turret's checkLineOfFire function
+- Added some utility functions to GameUtils such as setting n & m directions and getting the animation frames.
+There was no need for the animation frame getter to be a part of the Dungeon class